5 pharmacare questions and answers

 Price, efficacy, usage and need are all factors.

-For instance, the Canadian Agency for Drugs and Technologies in Health or CADTH, an independent national organization, makes recommendations to provincial plans to guide those decisions.
+For instance, the Canadian Agency for Drugs and Technologies in Health, an organization that was created by the federal, provincial and territorial governments, makes recommendations about what public drug plans should cover.
 The agency evaluates new drugs based on factors such as affordability and whether the drug is more effective than existing options.

 Under the Pan Canadian Pharmaceutical Alliance, the provinces have come together to reduce the cost of drugs, but that's only for people who are already covered, Raza said.